herrwinfried/EasierWsaInstaller/README.md

+# ⚠️ Hi! ⚠️
+## 🔒 I don't think this project has any value anymore and Bluestacks vs. It makes sense to use software.
+Archived indefinitely.
+If you are determined to install, check out the [MagiskOnWsaLocal](https://github.com/LSPosed/MagiskOnWSALocal) project. 🫡

 # Warning

 1. **Due to the intensity of my real life, the development and updating phase of the project has slowed down.**